Guide to Creating a Teacher Portfolio: Beginning the Process

-It can be helpful to make an ongoing list and keep in handy with the rest of your academic materials.
+It can be helpful to make an ongoing list of tasks and ides for your teaching portfolio.
+You should also record any questions you have.
+Keep the list handy with the rest of your academic materials.
 That way, if an idea or question comes to you, you can jot it down.

-Schedule Time to Work on Your Teaching Portfolio
+Plan Time to Work on the Teaching Portfolio

-After a week or so, visit the guide again, and get ready to start your work sessions.
+Start your work sessions early on.
 Plan on at least 45 minutes of uninterrupted time for each work session.
 The number of work sessions you plan per week may vary but try to do at least one a week.

 If it balances out to approximately once per week, you should be able to make good progress without too much frustration.

 Work sessions might involve: